MakeSchool-Tutorials/Node-Reddit-Clone/P09-Comments-On-Comments/content.md

 # Make a Plan

-A software developer follows instructions, but a software developer also writes their own instructions!
-You are writing the instructions
+A software developer follows instructions, but a software developer _also_ writes their own instructions!

-For this step of the tutorial, I'm not going to tell you the step by step, instead you have to make one up yourself.
-I'm going to write some descriptive text in English about how this feature works in code and you will need to translate that into a few steps.
+**You are writing the instructions for this step of the tutorial; I'm not going to tell you the step by step.** Instead, you have to make one up yourself!
+I'm going to write some descriptive text in English about how this feature works, and you will need to translate that into code.

 # Comments on Comments - Reference Documents